NRLMMD-GEOIPS/geoips/docs/source/new-docs/contribute/coding-standards/coding_standards.rst

 -----

 We use the `Black formatter <https://github.com/psf/black>`_ with its default settings.
-As stated in the Black documentation, it is an uncompromizing code formatter, but it has resulted in significantly more readable code.
+As stated in the Black documentation, it is an uncompromising code formatter, but it has resulted in significantly more readable code.
 Applying it automatically while writing code has also reduced development time since developers don't need to think about formatting.